Manganese Ore Grinding Mill and Production Line Process

 Washing and Desliming: Manganese ore often contains a significant amount of primary slime, ranging from 10% to 30%.
 This slime is highly viscous and has high moisture content.
 A scrubber must be used for desliming pretreatment before crushing, which can remove over 80% of the slime from the raw ore.

 Beneficiation and Purification: For raw ores with complex composition, further beneficiation and purification of the washed ore is required.
-Through high-intensity magnetic separators, the manganese concentrate grade can be effectively increased to over 23%, with a manganese recovery rate of up to 60%.
+Conventional 12%~18% manganese oxide ore, after purification by a high-intensity magnetic separator, can achieve a manganese concentrate grade of over 30% with a manganese recovery rate of over 70%.

 How to Choose the Right Manganese Ore Grinding Mill?